Marios Anastasiadis (A.G. Leventis Scholar 2020-23)

 Background

-My research is generously funded by the A.G.
+I have received generous funding from the A.G.
 Leventis Foundation and most recently the Economic History Society.
-With the help of a Deutscher Akademischer Austauschdienst scholarship I am spending the current academic year at the Institut für Geschichtswissenschaften of Humboldt-Universität zu Berlin.
+With the help of a Deutscher Akademischer Austauschdienst scholarship I spent 2022/3 at the Institut für Geschichtswissenschaften of Humboldt-Universität zu Berlin.

 In my spare time I collect rare and signed slavery books - or bother authors for their signature.